Dear Verdi Families,

-E-mail: email@example.com FACEBOOK: Verdi Elementary School PFA (please Like and page will )
+E-mail: firstname.lastname@example.org FACEBOOK: Verdi Elementary School PFA (please Like and page will open up)

 Non-Discrimination Statement: The Washoe County School District is committed to nondiscrimination on the basis of race, color, national origin or ethnic group identification, marital status, ancestry, sex, sexual orientation, gender identity or expression, genetic information, religion, age, mental or physical disability, military or veteran’s status in educational programs or activities, and employment as required by applicable federal and state laws and regulations.
 No District employee, including, without limitation, administrators, faculty, or other staff members, nor students shall engage in acts of bullying, harassment, or discrimination on the premises of any public school, school-sponsored event, or school bus in the District.
 Prohibited behaviors include cyber-bullying, sexual harassment, hazing, intimidation and retaliation.

 Disclaimer: This document contains references to Board Policies and other documents pertaining to the rules and regulations of the Washoe County School District.
-The District reserves the right to revise any of these documents the school year.
+The District reserves the right to revise any of these documents during the course of the school year.
 For the current version of any of these documents, please check the District’s website at www.washoeschools.net/Policy.

 Verdi Elementary School Daily Schedule: